Chemical Hygiene Plan - Section 2

 - Learn how to clean up minor spills of the chemicals you use regularly safely.
 A MSDS contains special spill clean-up information and should also be consulted.

-- If the spill is too large for you to handle, is a threat to laboratory personnel or the public, or involves a highly toxic, or reactive chemical, call the Department of Security and Safety and Campus Police for assistance immediately.
+- If the spill is too large for you to handle, is a threat to laboratory personnel or the public, or involves a highly toxic, or reactive chemical, call the Department of Security and Safety and College Police for assistance immediately.

 Campus Phone Number Knight 825-2109 Flanagan 333-7035 Providence 455-6050 Newport County 851-1620